-A rate "lock" or "commitment" is a promise from the lender to lock in a certain interest rate and a specific number of points for you for a specified period of time during your application process.
-This protects you from working through your whole application process and learning at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a certain interest rate and a particular number of points for you for a specified period of time during your application process.
+This keeps you from going through your entire application process and discovering at the end that the interest rate has gotten higher.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer period generally costing more.
-You can get a longer period for your lock, but in doing so, will likely have a higher interest rate than you would with a shorter period
+Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter rate lock span of time

-In addition to going with the shorter lock period, there are more ways you can attain the best rate.
-A larger down payment will result in a reduced interest rate, because you are starting out with more equity.
-You can pay points to reduce your interest rate over the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to reduce the rate over the life of the loan.
-You'll pay more up front, but you'll save money in the long run.
+In addition to opting for the shorter rate lock period, there are other ways you can attain the best rate.
+The bigger down payment you can make, the lower your rate will be, as you will have more equity from the start.
+You can pay points to bring down your rate for the term of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
+You are paying more up front, but you'll save money in the end.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.